-For more than 600 years, the ancient theatre of Messene was an important center for not only drama but events in the political sphere as well.
+For more than 600 years, the ancient theater of Messene was an important center for not only drama but events in the political sphere as well.
 Great men of the past once strode its stage, including Philip V, the king of Macedonia, and the general of the Achaean League, Philopoemen from Megalopolis.

-The theatre was used for entertainment events and as a gathering place for political purposes.
+The theater was used for entertainment events and as a gathering place for political purposes.
 It was where Philip V, the king of Macedonia, and Aratus of Sicyon met in 214 BC, one day after the uprising of the people and the slaughter of the city’s officials and 200 wealthy citizens had taken place.

 According to Livius, a great many citizens of Messene had gathered at the theater, demanding that general Philopoemen from Megalopolis would be brought before them there in plain sight, after being captured by the Messeneans in 183 BC.

-After operating for six centuries, the theatre was tragically been abandoned.
+After operating for six centuries, the theater was tragically been abandoned.
 Characteristic of the apathy of the residents of the area regarding its fate, during the Byzantine era, local people removed many of the seats and used them as building material for temples and houses.

-After 1,700 years of neglect, and the silencing of the many voices which had once resounded there, the ancient theatre of Messene finally re-opened its doors for the public in the Summer of 2013.
+After 1,700 years of neglect, and the silencing of the many voices which had once resounded there, the ancient theater of Messene finally re-opened its doors for the public in the Summer of 2013.

-The restored theatre was reopened in August of that year with an opera gala, organized as part of the Greek Festival, performed by the Athens State Orchestra, conducted by Giorgos Kouroupos.
+The restored theater was reopened in August of that year with an opera gala, organized as part of the Greek Festival, performed by the Athens State Orchestra, conducted by Giorgos Kouroupos.
 Soloists Dimitris Platanias and Tselia Kostea performed at the event, which was organized in cooperation with the “Diazoma” Association.